 The Coach House is a detached property located in Lympstone, Devon.
 It stands in the grounds of a larger country house surrounded by farmland and views across the Exe estuary.
 They have one double bedroom and one twin bedroom with a separate family bathroom.
 It can sleep four people in two bedrooms.
 It has an open plan living room with a wood burning stove, dining area and a small fitted kitchen, which opens out onto a paved patio with garden furniture and barbecue facilities.
 They have a 10m indoor swimming pool in a detached outbuilding a short distance from The Coach House.
 There is ample parking directly outside the property.
 The Coach House is the ultimate holiday destination.

 Two bedrooms: 1 x double, 1 x twin (best suited for 2 children or 1 adult).
-Shower room with shower, basin and WC.
+Bathroom with walk in shower, basin and WC.

 Open plan living area with kitchen, dining area and sitting area with woodburner.

-Central heating, woodburner.
-Oven, electric hob, dishwasher, washing machine, microwave.
+Central heating, woodburner, starter logs provided - more available on request.
+Oven, electric induction hob, dishwasher, washing machine, microwave.
 TV with Freeview, DVD player, WIFI.
 Fuel and power inc in rent.
 Bed linen and towels inc in rent.
 Travel cot and highchair.
 Patio with furniture and BBQ.
 Shared use of owners indoor swimming, exclusive use possible via prior arrangement (Easter- New year).
 Off road parking.
 Sorry, no pets and no smoking, Shop 1 mile, pub 1 mile.
-Note: The pool is available from Easter-New year.
+Note: The pool is available from Easter holidays until and including New year.
 Note: Please bring your own pool towels

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.